Tech

 Secrets Management Needs Real Attention

 Kubernetes secrets are base64 encoded, not encrypted by default.
 The data sits readable in etcd unless additional encryption at rest is configured.
-External secrets management, sealed secrets patterns, and tight RBAC around secret access all reduce exposure.
+Mounting secrets as environment variables exposes them to anyone who can read process listings, which often includes more workloads than intended.
+External secrets management, sealed secrets patterns, and tight RBAC around secret access all reduce exposure. vulnerability scanning services that examines secrets handling specifically often surfaces credentials sitting in places nobody intended.

 Cluster Components Themselves Are Targets

 The Kubernetes API server, the kubelet, etcd, and the various controllers each represent attack surfaces in their own right.
+Anonymous authentication left enabled, kubelet API exposed without authentication, etcd reachable across the network, and admin kubeconfig files stored in unsafe places all appear in real environments.
 The official CIS benchmarks for Kubernetes provide a useful baseline, but production clusters benefit from configuration that goes beyond the minimum compliance bar.

 Building a Sustainable Practice